 Zero Waste Stations

 Zero Waste Stations placed strategically throughout the public areas of T-Mobile Park educate and encourage fans to recycle by placing their waste in the proper containers.
 There are 16 Zero Waste Stations with containers for recyclable bottles and cans, food waste and compostables, and the only landfill-bound waste containers in the entire ballpark.
-Because nearly everything used to stage an event at T-Mobile Park is recyclable or compostable, the landfill waste containers have been replaced by over 400 recycling/compostables containers.
+The Zero Waste Stations are in addition to dozens of combination compostables/recyclables containers each made from reclaimed milk jugs.

-An array of Panasonic HIT Double solar panels on the skybridge connecting T-Mobile Park to the parking garage generates 40,000 kilowatt hours of power annually, which is fed into the T-Mobile Park distribution grid.
+An array of Panasonic HIT® Double solar panels on the skybridge connecting T-Mobile Park to the Mariners parking garage generates 40,000 kilowatt hours of power annually, which is fed into the T-Mobile Park distribution grid.

 Captain Plastic & Kid Compost

-The Seattle Mariners are assisted in spreading the word about sustainability by the team's two environmental superheroes-Captain Plastic and Kid Compost.
+The Seattle Mariners are assisted in spreading the word about sustainability by two environmental superheroes-Captain Plastic and Kid Compost.
 Their mission is to help make T-Mobile Park as "green" as possible.
 Together, they urge fans to join the "Green Team" at T-Mobile Park and at home.
-They appear on signage, recycling bins, video features and make live appearances during games to encourage fans to participate in the ballpark's recycling and composting efforts.
+They appear on signage, recycling bins, video features and encourage fans to participate in the ballpark's recycling and composting efforts.

 Green Sports Alliance